momaillard/RNAseq_ShinyApp/README.md

 ### Alternative splicing analysis tab

-This subItem in this exemple isn't functionnal as he need bam files as inputs.
+This tab in this exemple isn't functionnal as he need bam files as inputs.
 It represents an implementation of SGSeq packages in a shiny App : Detection and quantification of alternative splicing.